HarshPatel2035/Hand-Gesture-Recogniser/README.md

 - Preprocess the raw images for training and testing.
 - Build a **Convolutional Neural Network (CNN)** model to classify gestures.
 - Train and evaluate the model on the Kaggle dataset.
-- Provide visualizations for training accuracy, loss, and prediction results.
 - Develop a scalable pipeline for real-world applications.

 ---